Gonexa University

 • Find the field to use for the filter

-• Indicate the operator and the expected value (ex: Category = “Product”)
+• Indicate the operator and the expected value (ex: Product family = Service)

 Checking the filter